Medicinal Garden

 Target system: Reproductive System, Urinary System, Immune System

-Use: Known to have antibacterial properties.
-Helps with treating and preventing urinary tract infections.
-Shown to fight against antibiotic-resistant bacteria.
-Increases urination to help with flushing toxins in the body.
-Treats kidney stones, infection of the intestines, chronic diarrhea, and inducing menstruation.
+Use: Bearberry is known to have antibacterial properties, helping to treat and prevent urinary tract infections.
+It is shown to fight against antibiotic-resistant bacteria, to increase urination to help with flushing toxins in the body, to treat kidney stones, to fight infection of the intestines, to alleviate chronic diarrhea, and to induce menstruation.

 Preparation: Medicinal Parts- leaves.
 Leaves are dried or used an infusion: 1.5 to 4.0 g three times daily.
 Taken as infusions, teas, or powdered extracts.